 It is common to see their black mudding on sleeper garden retaining walls right across Melbourne.
 Colony nests are typically the shape and size of a footy ball and are located within the larger hardwood landscaping timbers- not in trees.
 They prefer a damp environment.
 We occasionally find them infesting a building, where they may cause local damage to larger hardwood timbers.
 They occasionally occupy the workings within a building made by a prior infestation by Coptotermes.

-Termites cause damage that is expensive to fix.
+Termites cause damage that is expensive to fix, and termite nests are not as visible in built up urban areas.
 Don’t try to I.D. them yourself.
 If you see anything suspicious – take a photo and e-mail to Specialist Termite Control.
 We do not charge to do photo I.D. and it may be nothing to worry about.